Adafruit LTC4316 I2C Address Translator - Stemma QT / Qwiic

 While this chip is magical, there's a few things to watch for: it doesn't seem to support clock-stretching so not for funky chips like BNO055.
 Just because you can change the address on the fly, doesn't mean the drive supports it!
 Some firmware is expecting a specific address and it may not be trivial to change the address.
 Check the driver to make sure you know how to change the address, to the new value.

 To get you going fast, Adafruit spun up a custom-made PCB in the STEMMA QT form factor, making it easy to interface.
-The STEMMA QT connectors on either side are compatible with the SparkFun Qwiic I2C connectors.
+The STEMMA QT connectors on either side are compatible with the SparkFun Qwiic I2C connectors and also Piicodev Cables.
 This allows you to make solderless connections between your development board and the LTC4316 or to chain it with a wide range of other sensors and accessories using a compatible cableQT Cable is not included, but Adafruit have a variety in the shop

 Technical Details